olaviinha/SloppyButchery/README.md

 ---

-**DO NOT DONATE.** It is illegal for a Finnish citizen to plea for donations, and a donate button in the interwebs is considered as such plea in Finland.
-So, please **DO NOT** send any donations to [my Paypal](https://paypal.me/oinha) to cover any development related expenses, **especially** if you find these tools useful and want to show support.
+**DO NOT DONATE.** It is illegal for a Finnish citizen to plea for donations, and a donate button placed in the interwebs is considered as such plea in Finland (yes, really).
+Please **DO NOT** send any donations to [my Paypal](https://paypal.me/oinha) to cover any development related expenses, **especially** if you find these tools useful and want to show support.
+Use the Paypal link for anything but donations.
 I repeat: **DO NOT DONATE.**